SnowflurrySDK/Snowflurry.jl/docs/src/development.md

   [2913bbd2] StatsBase v0.33.21
   [de0858da] Printf
 ```
+The versions might be slightly different, but what is important is that the `Status` line
+refers to the `docs/Project.toml` and that `Snowflurry` refers to `<pwd()>/Snowflurry.jl`.

-Then you can run the following to build the documentation website.
+You can then run the following to build the documentation website:

 ```julia
 include("./docs/make.jl")
 ```

-## Run coverage locally
+## Determine the coverage locally

-If you haven't already, instantiate the project with Julia's package manager.
+If you haven't already, instantiate the project with Julia's package manager:

 ```bash
 julia --project=. -e 'using Pkg; Pkg.Instantiate()'
 ```

-You can run coverage locally from the project directory using
+You can determine the coverage by executing the following command from the project
+root directory:

 ```bash
 julia --project=. coverage.jl
 ```

-The script returns the covered and total line as output.
-An example output is shown below
+The script returns the number of covered and total lines.
+An example of the script's output
+is shown below:

 ```text
 Covered lines: 1373